 (B) Settlement.
 The CAISO will assess the Net RTM Bid Cost Uplift calculated for each EIM Entity Balancing Authority Area to the applicable EIM Entity Scheduling Coordinator in accordance with Section 11.8.6.6.(ii).

-(g) [Not Used]
+(g) EIM Sub-Entity Implementation Cost.
+The CAISO will charge electric utilities that enter into an EIM Sub-Entity Implementation Agreement pursuant to Section 29.2(c) a fee to cover the actual costs the CAISO incurs to separate the EIM Sub-Entity from the EIM Entity Balancing Authority Area.
+The EIM Sub-Entity is responsible for actual costs incurred by the CAISO in conducting implementation activities.

+(1) The EIM Sub-Entity will provide the CAISO a $260,000 deposit for the implementation of the EIM Sub-Entity at the time of the request.
+The CAISO shall draw from the EIM Sub-Entity’s deposit to cover actual costs incurred during implementation.
+Whenever the implementation costs exceed the deposit(s) received, the CAISO will invoice the EIM Sub-Entity for an additional deposit in $25,000 increments.

+(2) Invoices shall be due no later than thirty (30) days after the date of receipt.
+Any invoice payment past due will accrue interest, per annum, calculated in accordance with 5 C.F.R.
+1315.10.

+(3) All eligible refunds will be processed following the CAISO’s generally accepted accounting practices, including batch deposit refund disbursements.
+Any deadline for CAISO action will be tolled to the extent the EIM Sub-Entity has not provided the CAISO with the appropriate documents to facilitate the EIM Sub-Entity’s refund.

 (h) EIM Initial Fee.
 The CAISO will charge Balancing Authority Areas that enter into an EIM Implementation Agreement pursuant to Section 29.2(b) an initial fee to cover a share of the capital and operations and maintenance costs associated with setting up the Real-Time Market to accommodate the participation of the Balancing Authority as an EIM Entity.
 The fee will be established by the EIM Implementation Agreement entered into pursuant to Section 29.2(b)(1) as accepted by FERC.